prysm.propagation#

 Returns:

-wavefront at the pupil plane
+gradient at the pupil plane (dx from executor.pupil_dx)

 Return type: